Lady Andrade

-Lady Patricia Andrade Rodríguez (born 10 January 1992) is a Colombian professional footballer who plays for Spanish Primera División club Deportivo de La Coruña and the Colombia women's national team.
+Lady Patricia Andrade Rodríguez (born 10 January 1992) is a Colombian professional footballer who plays for Liga MX Femenil side Querétaro.
 She is an attacking midfielder who can also play as a striker.

 Club career

 Andrade signed for Finnish Naisten Liiga club PK-35 Vantaa in the spring of 2013.

 She was signed by the Western New York Flash of the NWSL on 7 July 2015.
 She was waived by the Flash on 20 May 2016.

 In September 2016, she moved to Turkey and signed a three-year contract with 1207 Antalyaspor.
 In the first match of the Turkish First Football League's 2016–17 season, she scored two goals, and helped her team win the match 2–1.

 On 10 February 2017, She moved to the new Colombian Football League to play for Santa Fe, and won a championship.
 A season later she played for Atletico National and won the league again.

-On 16 July 2019, Andrade officially signed A.C.
-Milan in the Italian Serie A. She had originally joined the team in August 2018 but visa complications prevented her from being signed.
+On 16 July 2019, Andrade officially signed for A.C.
+Milan in the Italian Serie A. She had originally joined the team in August 2018, but visa complications prevented her from being signed.

+On 7 July 2020, Andrade was announced at Deportivo La Coruña.

 International career

 Andrade has represented Colombia at the 2010 U-20 Women's World Cup, making 5 appearances and scoring one goal, at the 2011 Women's World Cup, making one appearance, at the 2015 Women's World Cup, making four appearances and scoring two goals, and at the 2012 and 2016 Summer Olympics, making five total appearances.
 In a group match at the 2012 Olympics against the United States, she punched opposition player Abby Wambach in the right eye, resulting in a two-game ban.

 Andrade made her mark on the world stage during the 2015 Women's World Cup in Canada.
 Andrade was Colombia's top scorer at the competition with two goals.

+On 14 July 2016, she was called up to the Colombia squad for the 2016 Summer Olympics.

+On 4 July 2023, she was called up to the Colombia squad for the 2023 FIFA Women's World Cup.

+Andrade was called up to the Colombia squad for the 2024 CONCACAF W Gold Cup.

+On 5 July 2024, she was called up to the Colombia squad for the 2024 Summer Olympics.